Parking search in the physical world: Calculating the search time by leveraging physical and graph theoretical methods

-On the other hand, \citet{weinberger2020parking} insist on the role of the drivers' idiosyncratic behaviours in generating excess travel distances (perhaps they have kept driving because they were arguing about where to go for dinner or trying to lull a baby to sleep); the excess travel may be misapprehended for cruising (e.g., using GPS data) in districts of San Francisco and Ann Arbor where there is actually no lack of vacant spots.
-For the specific case of San Francisco, \citet{millard2020parking} further note that (even in districts with high parking tension) cruising may actually be rare because the lack of vacant spots may be internalised in the regular drivers' behaviours and `perceived parking scarcity leads drivers to stop short of their destinations', thus curtailing cruising.
+On the other hand, \citet{weinberger2020parking} insist on the role of the drivers' idiosyncratic behaviours in generating excess travel distances (perhaps they have kept driving because they were arguing about where to go for dinner or trying to lull a baby to sleep); the excess travel may be misconstrued as cruising (e.g., using GPS data) in districts of San Francisco and Ann Arbor where there is actually no lack of vacant spots.
+For the specific case of San Francisco, \citet{millard2020parking} further note that (even in districts with high parking tension) cruising may actually be rare because the scarcity of vacant spots may be internalised in the regular drivers' behaviours and `perceived parking scarcity leads drivers to stop short of their destinations', thus curtailing cruising.
 However, these caveats do not suppress the ample evidence of cruising for parking in other cities \citep{SARECO2005,shoup2006cruising,hampshire2018share,INRIX2017} as well as off-street parking lots \citep{paidi2022co2}.

 To settle the debate about the actual parking pain, it is essential to gain insight into what governs the parking search time and its dependence on the occupancy in realistic settings.
 The following sections will blaze a theoretical trail to do so in a rigorous and generic way.
 But let us first highlight the influence on parking search of oft-overlooked features, in particular the topology of the explored street network and the fact that parking spaces are not equally attractive to drivers.
-These effects will be illustrated with particularly simple, somewhat caricatural examples in this section, before delving into the technical complexity of more general settings.
+These effects will be illustrated with particularly simple, somewhat caricatural examples in this section, before delving into the technical complexity of more realistic settings.